hrueger/AGLight/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/hrueger/AGLight?color=brightgreen)
 ![Maintenance](https://img.shields.io/maintenance/yes/2019)

+> Travis CI build fails because of compiling native serialport module.
+Still searching for a solution...

 ## Note: ##
 This project is in development.
 It can't be used as of now!
 But feel free to contribute!